Coach Training

 ICF Coaching for Neurodiversity SIG

 Welcome!
-We're the first ICF Special Interest Group focused on neurodiversity — a space for coaches who want to work with neurodivergent clients with more skill, less guesswork, and actual understanding of how different nervous systems work.
+We're the first ICF Special Interest Group focused on neurodiversity — a space for coaches who want to work with neurodivergent clients with greater skill, less guesswork, and a deeper understanding of how different nervous systems work.

 Most coach training skips how ADHD, autism, dyslexia, and other neurodivergent patterns show up in coaching relationships.
 The pacing needs.
 The communication differences.
 The power dynamics.
 The places where standard frameworks fail.